lucadiliello/mrqa-lightning/README.md

 ## Advantages

-- Updated to use latest versions of `pytorch-lightning` and `transformers`
+- Updated to use latest versions of `pytorch-lightning` and `transformers`.
-- Works with every `*ForQuestionAnswering` in the `transformers` library
+- Works with every `*ForQuestionAnswering` model in the `transformers` library.
-- Much faster datasets preparation using multiprocessing
+- Much faster datasets preparation using multiprocessing.
-- Much easier training on different machines thanks to `pytorch-lightning`
-- Checkpointing and better logging
+- Multi GPU training, checkpointing, logging and much more thanks to `pytorch-lightning`.
-- `datasets` library really reduces memory usage
+- `datasets` library really reduces memory usage.
-- tokenization works for every model, and not just for `BERT` as in the original project
+- Works for every model, and not just with `BERT` as in the original project

 ## Prepare environment